kataras/go-sessions/README.md

 	// and remember: if you use AES it only supports key sizes of 16, 24 or 32 bytes.
 	// You either need to provide exactly that amount or you derive the key from what you type in.
 	//
-	// Defaults to nil
+	// Defaults to nil.
 	Encode func(cookieName string, value interface{}) (string, error)
 	// Decode the cookie value if not nil.
-	// Should accept as first argument the cookie name (config.Name)
+	// Should accept as first argument the cookie name (config.Cookie)
 	//               as second second accepts the client's cookie value (the encoded session id).
 	// Should return an error if decode operation failed.
 	//